 Nearly half of the Australian population will experience a mental illness in their life.

-For clients who have been diagnosed with a mental illness, they may find themselves subject to a blanket refusal of insurance (such as travel insurance), rather than being able to take up a policy that covers risks that are not related to their mental illness.
+Clients who have been diagnosed with a mental illness may find themselves subject to a blanket refusal of insurance rather than being able to take up a policy that covers risks that are not related to their mental illness.

 Many life insurers are overestimating the risks involved in insuring people who can demonstrate a high level of functioning despite their mental illness.
 Clients who have been diagnosed with anxiety or depression, or post-natal depression, are having broad mental health exclusion clauses placed on their cover which will apply for the life of their cover.

 Such practices may be unlawful under state and federal anti-discrimination law.

 In the case of Ella Ingram v QBE Insurance (2015) the Victorian Civil & Administrative Tribunal found QBE unlawfully discriminated against Ms Ingram when it issued her with a policy which included a mental health exclusion and when it relied on that exclusion to refuse to pay a claim.

 QBE failed to meets it obligations under discrimination laws because it did not provide evidence it had considered statistics, actuarial data or expert medical information about the risks presented by different types of mental illnesses when it created the travel insurance policy.